juancarloscp52/Entropy/README.md

 To change Entropy Settings on multiplayer, please change the parameters inside the config/entropy.json file in the server folder.

 ## Twitch Integration:
 Entropy includes integration with Twitch!
 Viewers of a streamer can vote the next event using the stream chat!
-(Integration for more platforms like Youtube streaming and Discord is planned).

 To enable Twitch Integration you'll need a Twitch OAuth Access token, you can generate using [this tool](https://twitchtokengenerator.com/) (or any other OAuth token generator tool).
 Write your OAuth Access Token and your channel name in Entropy Settings.